Forest-Protocols/medqa-poc-validator/docs/become-a-validator.md

 #### 3. Clone target Protocol's Validator Daemon

 Now clone the target Protocol's Validator daemon code.
-To find that, you can contact with the Protocol Owner.
+To find that, you can contact the Protocol Owner.

 #### 4. Run the Validator Daemon